 - Never release early.
 As a seller, never confirm fiat receipt until the money is actually in your account and confirmed.
 Scammers may send fake screenshots.

 - Verify the onion address.
-Always access RoboSats through the official onion URL listed on robosats.com.
-Phishing onion sites exist.
+Always access RoboSats through the official onion URL published on robosats.org, cross-checked against the GitHub repo and official Telegram/Nostr.
+Trade only over Tor on a

 Verdict